TDADSBootcamp/Advanced-Non-Relational-Databases/people/README.md

 Neo4J is a Graph Database.
 Instead of tables, it stores nodes and edges (aka relationships).
 That allows us to represent and query data like an organisational hierarchy, a social network or links between webpages in a natural and flexible way.

-This repo contains an example Neo4J database setup, in [run.sh](run.sh).
+This repo contains an example Neo4J database setup, in [neo4j/run.sh](neo4j/run.sh).
 It will run Neo4J in a docker container, loading the nodes and edges contained in the [import](import/) directory.

 Once started, you can access the database on http://localhost:7474/.
 Authentication has been disabled for this example, so you can just click "connect" and you will connect to the database.